 He began his life in pain when the doctor who delivered him dropped him and broke his arm.
 He was one of seven children and grew up in the East Texas town of Saratoga, with a father who worked in a shipyard and was a violent alcoholic who brutalized his wife and children.
 He was exposed to music at a young age; his father played the harmonica and guitar and his mother played the piano.
 George got his first guitar at age nine.
 His father rewarded his musical talent by coming home with his drunk friends in the middle of the night and making his young son sing for them.
 As a teenager, George earned pocket money by singing on the street corners.

 He left home at age 16 and went to Jasper, Texas where he sang on radio stations KTXJ and KRIC.
 Between 1947 and 1955, he worked and sang at radio stations, married and divorced his first wife, served in the Marines and began recording songs he wrote.
 His excessive intake of alcohol made him an angry person who had trouble staying in relationships.
 At age 19, he married Dorothy Bonvillion for one year.
-His second marriage at age 23, to Shirley Ann Corley lasted for 14 years.
+His third marriage at age 23, to Shirley Ann Corley, lasted for 14 years.
 He probably inherited his alcoholism from his father, because he had a chronic life-long drinking problem.
 He also smoked most of the time and took amphetamines and cocaine because, like many other musicians at that time, he thought that these drugs would make him a better performer.

 With Tammy Wynette: Short Marriage, Lasting Duo